 Mulloway is a sizable predator that likes feeding on smaller fish within their environment.
-Therefore live baits is a top choice when targeting mulloway with the live bait carefully pinned behind the neck to allow the bait to swim freely or like a wounded fish.
+Therefore live bait is a top choice when targeting mulloway with the live bait carefully pinned behind the neck to allow the bait to swim freely or like a wounded fish.
 Staple easily accessible dead baits also work well on Mulloway.
-A running sinker rig to a single 5/0 – 8/0 hook or a double snelled hook to present the bait nicely.
+A running sinker rig to a single 5/0 – 8/0 hook or a double-snelled hook to present the bait nicely.
 Recommended options include.

 - Live mullet

 - Live squid

 Soft plastics between 80mm and 100mm are a great option.
-Good soft plastic colour choices include white pearl, motor oil and natural colours that resemble baitfish.
-Other good options include large hardbody lures, flick baits, shads, paddle tails and grubz.
+Good soft plastic color choices include white pearl, motor oil, and natural colors that resemble baitfish.
+Other good options include large hardbody lures, flick baits, shads, paddle tails, and grubz.
 You can also purchase pre-made rigs and swimbaits which are designed to imitate a fish in its surroundings such as a mullet.

 Cast in one area for a few minutes if you don’t get any bites then move on.
 Keep doing this until you start getting some bites.
 Mix up colors and lure styles if the bite goes quiet.
 Some days bright colors work great the next day natural colors.
 For jig head selection it’s a good idea to have multiple weights and sizes with you.
 This way you can adjust based on the current strength and weather conditions.
 We generally would have a 1/4, 1/6, 1/8, and & 1/12 jig head in a 2/0 and 3/0 size.
 Take your time when rigging and make sure the plastic is on straight, this improves the plastic action.